AndrewBavuels/Car-Fuel-Consumption-Part-I/README.md

 It consumes 0.4 liters more with E10 gas, isn't it? **The answer is Not necessarily.**

-It depended on the amount of experiments per gas type.
-That is why I did the Feature Engineering in the first place, to mean creating the column **'consume_rate'** to be accurate in tell **which gas type consumes the most.**
+It depended on the number of experiments per gas type.
+That is why I did the Feature Engineering in the first place, to mean creating the column **'consume_rate'** to be accurate in telling **which gas type consumes the most.**

 ### Question #4: Which of the two fuels is cheaper, E10 or SP 98?